avaneev/prvhash/README.md

 While this "fused" arrangement is currently not used in the hash function implementations, it is also working fine with the core hash function.
-For example, while the "minimal PRNG" described above has 0.95 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.41 cycles/byte, with a possibility of further scaling using AVX-512 instructions.
+For example, while the "minimal PRNG" described earlier has 0.95 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.41 cycles/byte, with a possibility of further scaling using AVX-512 instructions.
 Note that hash array size should not be a multiple of the number of fused